 This utility is supported only when the SATA Mode field is set to AHCI.
-(The SATA Mode field is in the Integrated Peripherals -> OnChip IDE Device section of the Award BIOS.)
+(The SATA Mode field is in the OnChip IDE Device section, Integrated Peripherals submenu of the BIOS utility.)

 To install the utility, click "Intel Matrix Storage Manager Utility" on the main menu.